Faeris95/SteganoPy3/README.md

 ### Cryptography

 The key used as seed is derivated with 1M iterations of PBKDF2 with HMAC and SHA-256.
-HMAC with BLAKE2s computation of the secret and a counter is used as PRNG because it seems it is faster that SHA3 family on modern CPUs.
+ChaCha20 with 8 bytes nonce encrypts a counter which is used as PRNG.

 ### Installation of needed libraries
 ```